xhyrom-archive/Uptimo/README.md

 ```

 ### !!
 WARNING !!
-<b>If you want to ping your project it must contain the npm express plugin and this code:</b>
+If you want to ping your project it must contain the npm express plugin and this code:
 ```js
 const express = require('express')
 const app = express()